CONTACT USTaylor Rose Pamperin, M. Ed.

 There are several core master’s courses that you may intermingle with the bridge courses if you wish; these are courses that all M.S.N. students take regardless of their master’s option.
-However, you must have successfully completed your bridge courses before you may start your option-specific courses.
+You must have successfully completed your bridge courses before you may start your option-specific courses.

 What are the specialty options available to me in the M.S.N. program?

 The College of Nursing offers M.S.N. options in adult-older adult acute care; adult-older adult primary care; adult-older adult clinical nurse specialist; pediatrics acute care; pediatrics primary care; nurse-midwifery; and systems leadership and health care quality.

 What is the best way to find out if this program will work for me?